Willington Dene Viaduct: Design

 The viaduct is 349 yd long and consists of seven arches—one of 128 ft span, four of 120 ft, and the remaining two of 115 ft.
 It reaches a maximum height of 82 ft.
-The arches were originally constructed from laminated timer beams, glued together (glulam) in a technique pioneered by the Bavarian engineer Carl Friedrich von Wiebeking, rather than held together mechanically by nails or bolts, as was more common.
+The arches were originally constructed from laminated timber beams, glued together (glulam) in a technique pioneered by the Bavarian engineer Carl Friedrich von Wiebeking, rather than held together mechanically by nails or bolts, as was more common.
 The wooden beams consisted of 14 layers of timber measuring 22 × 3 inches (56 × 9 cm), which were held in place with trenails.
 The 128-foot arch was a record for a timber span when it was built.
 The arches were rebuilt in wrought iron in 1869 but fabricated to give the viaduct a very similar appearance.

 The Greens proposed a similar timber viaduct to span the River Tyne in Newcastle city centre but the scheme never came to fruition.